 BioNTech to produce mRNA vaccines in Singapore, its new regional headquarters

-The new manufacturing facility, supported by Singapore’s Economic Development Board (EDB), will provide "regional and global supply capacity of BioNTech's mRNA-based product candidates" and serve "as a rapid response production capability for South East Asia to address potential pandemic threats”, it said on Monday (May 10).
+It will provide "regional and global supply capacity of BioNTech's mRNA-based product candidates" and serve as "a rapid response production capability for Southeast Asia to address potential pandemic threats”, the company said on Monday (May 10).

-BioNTech added that it plans to open its Singapore office and initiate construction of the manufacturing facility in 2021, subject to planning approval.
+BioNTech added that it plans to open its Singapore office and initiate construction of the manufacturing facility this year, subject to planning approval.

 The facility could be operational as early as 2023 and create up to 80 jobs in Singapore.

-In its press release, it said the new mRNA manufacturing facility "will leverage cutting-edge manufacturing and digital infrastructure".
+In its media release, BioNTech said the new facility, supported by Singapore’s Economic Development Board (EDB), "will leverage cutting-edge manufacturing and digital infrastructure".

 It will be equipped to "produce a range of novel mRNA vaccines and therapeutics for infectious diseases and cancer", it added.